BCsuperhighmileage/Adafruit-Speedometer_Testing/README.md

 Our testing page for Adafruit ESP32 communication for our speedometer.
 This project is currently a work in progress and code may not work for you.
 Use at your own risk.

+# New plan for the putting the test code into final design
+- The reciver will host a webserver that acts as a place to put in your network(The computer and the arduino will have to be on the same network) - A portable router may be best
+- Then after the wifi creditials are entered, then the arduino can connect to the computer and start streaming the data to it.
+- I think for the final design we will have a rasberry pi that talks to the arduino over serial and hosts its own webserver that runs the GUI so that multiple people can view it at the same time.

 ToDo List:
 - Make the Test Programs work in sync
 - Make the Python TCP reciver work with the User interface program.